How to Check and Monitor Your Business Credit Score

 To help clear up the differences between business credit and personal credit, take a look at the following five factors:

-Credit bureaus: Experian, Equifax, and Dun & Bradstreet are the three major commercial credit bureaus for business scores.
+Credit bureaus: Experian, Equifax, and Dun & Bradstreet are the three major commercial credit bureaus that report business credit scores.
 For personal scores, the three major rating agencies are Experian, Equifax, and TransUnion.

 Rating range: The scoring for individuals is from 300 to 850, while the score for businesses is from 0 to 100.